drduh/macOS-Security-and-Privacy-Guide/README.md

 [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well as being completely open source.
 Currently, Firefox is in a renaissance period.
 It replaces major parts of its infrastructure and code base under projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
 Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org/en-US/).
 Rust is a systems programming language with a focus on security and thread safety.
 It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

-Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative as Chrome's.
+Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not as lucrative as Chrome's.
 Firefox follows a six-week release cycle similar to Chrome.
 See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

 Firefox supports user-supplied configuration files.
 See [drduh/config/user.js](https://github.com/drduh/config/blob/master/user.js), [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) for recommended preferences and hardening measures.
-Also see [NoScript](https://noscript.net/), an extension which allows whitelist-based, pre-emptive script blocking.
+Also see [NoScript](https://noscript.net/), an extension that allows whitelist-based, pre-emptive script blocking.

 Firefox is focused on user privacy.
 It supports [tracking protection](https://developer.mozilla.org/en-US/Firefox/Privacy/Tracking_Protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
 Another feature for added privacy unique to Firefox is [Containers](https://testpilot.firefox.com/experiments/containers), similar to Chrome profiles.